core-interaction/core-interaction.github.io/topic/grid/index.md

 ## Container (parent) properties

+Again, *grid* is a lot like *flex*—primarily properties that are applied on a container/parent element.

 ### `grid-template-columns` / `grid-template-rows`

 Setting `display: grid;` won’t do much until you also declare some columns or rows, with *grid template*.
 You can specify `grid-template-columns`, `grid-template-rows`, or both.
 These properties are followed by a *track list* of the size for each track.

-*These don’t use commas to separate the values, for some reason.
-CSS!*

-{% include figure.html src='/example/grid-template/demo' %}

-Notice in the second example, the items do not *wrap* to a new column.
-This is because `grid-auto-flow: row;` is the default setting.
-The third example sets this to `column` to make it start a new one.
+{% include figure.html src='/example/grid-template/demo' caption='Notice in the second example, the items do not *wrap* to a new column—because `grid-auto-flow: row;` is the default setting.
+The third example sets this to `column` to make it flow to a new one.' height='52rem' %}

 Again like *flex*, there is similar behavior on the horizontal/vertical *axes—*with the defaults around horizontal/row based behavior since width is usually our constraint (with pages scrolling vertically).

-So for many uses, you will only need to specify your column structure—leaving the rows to create themselves, as needed.
-This is called an *implicit grid (*vs. the *explicit grid* that we set).
+So for many uses, you will only need to specify your column <nobr>structure—</nobr><wbr>leaving the rows to create themselves, as needed.
+This is called an *implicit grid* (vs. an *explicit grid* that we set/define).

 {% include figure.html src='/example/grid-template-columns/demo' %}